learn-co-curriculum/reading-ios-nsmutablestring/README.md

 ## Converting To An `NSString`

 It actually isn't necessary to convert an `NSMutableString` back to an `NSString`.
 For reasons that we'll discuss later regarding inheritance, an `NSMutableString` variable contains all of the functionality and form of an `NSString` variable, but adds onto it the new methods that we discussed (plus a few more that have more advanced use cases).
-Because of this, an `NSMutableString` can be passed around as an `NSString` with it's mutable identity kept secret.
+Because of this, an `NSMutableString` can be passed around as an `NSString` with its mutable identity kept secret.

 ![](https://curriculum-content.s3.amazonaws.com/ios/reading-ios-nsmutablestring/TMNTtrenchcoats.jpg)
 —*The Turtles in Disguise.*